$20 a Week for 10 Years: What Your Money Could Become

 | 30 years | $31,200 | $33,700 | +$2,500 |

-After 10 years, you have gained $260.
-That is roughly $2 a month.
+After 10 years, you have gained about $300.
+That is roughly $2.50 a month.
 Your money sat there and did almost nothing.

 Here is the worse news.
-Inflation in the U.S. has averaged about 3.3% per year since 1914, according to the Bureau of Labor Statistics, 2024).
+Inflation in the U.S. has averaged about 3% per year over the long run, according to the Bureau of Labor Statistics Consumer Price Index.
 At 0.5% interest and 3% inflation, your money is actually losing purchasing power every single year.
-That $10,660 in your account buys less than the $10,400 you put in.
+That $10,700 in your account buys less than the $10,400 you put in.

 A savings account feels safe.
 But it is quietly working against you.

-The average U.S. savings account pays 0.5% interest (FDIC, 2024), while inflation has averaged 3.3% annually since 1914 (BLS, 2024).
+The FDIC national average savings rate is 0.38% (FDIC), while inflation has averaged roughly 3% a year over the long run (BLS Consumer Price Index).
 At those rates, $20 a week in a savings account loses purchasing power every year, even as the dollar amount slowly rises.

 What About an S&P 500 Index Fund?

-The S&P 500, a collection of the 500 largest U.S. companies, has returned an average of about 10% per year since 1926, according to data from NYU Stern School of Business, 2024).
+The S&P 500, a collection of the 500 largest U.S. companies, has returned an average of about 10% per year since 1928, according to data from NYU Stern School of Business.
+In that dataset, $100 invested at the start of 1928 with dividends reinvested was worth $1,157,598.95 at the end of 2025, a 10.02% geometric return across 98 years.
 That is the number before adjusting for inflation.
 After inflation, it drops to roughly 7%.

 We will use the 10% nominal figure here so you can compare apples to apples with the savings account numbers above.